swapagarwal/JARVIS-on-Messenger/README.md

 I created JARVIS with two goals in mind:

-1. It should have a lot of features (both fun and commonly used).
+1. It should have a lot of useful features (both fun and commonly used).
 2. Anyone can contribute to this project.
 (As this is module-based, anybody with a decent knowledge of Python can contribute.)
+One of the prime goals of this project is to lower the entry barrier in the world of open source.

 Take a look at the [contributing guidelines](https://github.com/swapagarwal/JARVIS-on-Messenger/blob/master/CONTRIBUTING.md) to see how easy it is to add your code.
 I'll be waiting for your pull request! :wink: